-Attrition is the naturally occurring, voluntary departure of employees from a company.
-Attrition involves leaving a job for:
+Employee attrition is the naturally occurring, voluntary departure of employees from a company.
+Employee attrition involves leaving a job for:

 - Personal reasons

 Attrition differs from employee turnover.
 While a high turnover rate can cause company setbacks and the constant need for hires, the attrition process occurs inevitably, due to employee retirement or resignation, for example.
 A robust company can withstand such minor employee reduction and probably won’t seek immediate staff replacement.